nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Aashish_Chaple/README.md

 ## Week 4 (July 28, 2025):
 - Created 2 new scripts for 2 more videos of the bias detection methodologies
-- Created 4 videos for the fours bias detection methodologies
+- Created 4 videos for the four bias detection methodologies

 # Module 3: Bias Detection in AI Systems